-The Texas State Securities Board has entered an emergency cease and desist order to stop the ongoing fundraising efforts of Michael E. Patman, the director of operations for Woodland Resources LLC, and two other company principals, Jeremy “JB” Yowell and Brett Kroh.
+The Texas State Securities Board has entered an emergency cease and desist order to stop the ongoing fundraising efforts of Michael E. Patman, the director of operations for Woodland Resources LLC, company principal Brett Kroh, and another respondent.

 In soliciting Texans for investments in oil wells promising annualized returns of up to 70 percent, Patman allegedly touted his decades of earning profits for investors through oil and gas drilling programs.
 The regulators claim, however, that his public record “shows a gusher of debt and a long trail of misleading investors.”